strus38/orchestratedRPiCluster/README.md

 $ vagrant plugin install vagrant-cachier
 ```

-7) Default docker registry setup on worker nodes (can be customized):
+7) Default docker registry setup on worker nodes (can be customized), but it is automatically like this by default:
 ```
 $ cat /etc/docker/daemon.json
 {